-Canon 200D versus Nikon D3200
+Canon 200D vs Nikon D3200

 The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in June 2017 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is notably larger (6 percent) than the Canon 200D.
 Moreover, the D3200 is markedly heavier (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D3200 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D3200).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.